microsoft/qsharp/generated_docs/Microsoft.Quantum.Arrays/DrawMany.md

 Namespace: [Microsoft.Quantum.Arrays](xref:Microsoft.Quantum.Arrays)

-Repeats an operation for a given number of samples, collecting its outputs in an array.
 ```qsharp
 operation DrawMany<'TInput, 'TOutput>(op : ('TInput => 'TOutput is Param<2>), nSamples : Int, input : 'TInput) : 'TOutput[]
 ```